approov/quickstart-ios-objectivec-nsurlsession/SHAPES-EXAMPLE.md

 ## ADD THE APPROOV SDK AND THE APPROOV SERVICE NSURLSESSION

 Get the latest Approov SDK by using `CocoaPods`.
-The `Podfile` configuration file is located in the `shapes-app/ApproovShapes` directory and should contain a reference to the latest version of the Approov SDK available for iOS and the approov service that enables the ApproovSDK use.
+The `Podfile` configuration file is located in the `shapes-app/ApproovShapes` directory and should contain a reference to the latest version of the Approov SDK available for iOS and the `approov-service-nsurlsession` that simplifies the Approov SDK use.
 The `approov-service-nsurlsession` is actually an open source wrapper layer that allows you to easily use Approov with `NSURLSession`.
-This has a further dependency to the closed source Approov SDK itself.

 Install the dependency by executing:

 ```
 $ pod install